splunk/public-o11y-docs/gdi/monitors/apache-activemq.md

 <meta name="description" content="Use this Splunk Observability Cloud integration for the Apache ActiveMQ monitor type.
 See benefits, install, configuration, and metrics.">

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Apache ActiveMQ monitor type to wrap the GenericJMX monitor and track the following information from ActiveMQ:
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Apache ActiveMQ monitor type to track the following information from ActiveMQ:

 * Broker (Totals per broker)
 * Queue (Queue status)
 * Topic (Topic status)

-See [GenericJMX](https://docs.splunk.com/Observability/gdi/genericjmx/genericjmx.html) for more information.

 This integration is only available on Kubernetes and Linux since collectd plugins are not supported in Windows.